-- 6508.1 Only the following persons may practice pharmacy under supervision: - (a) An applicant for a pharmacist license whose initial application for licensure is pending before the Board and who has received a supervised practice letter from the Board, but shall be limited to the same scope of duties as a registered pharmacy intern; - (b) A licensee who is working under supervised practice pursuant to an Order of the Board; - (c) A pharmacy intern who is registered with the Board, subject to the limitations set forth under District of Columbia law and regulations; or
+- Only the following persons may practice pharmacy under supervision: - (a) An applicant for a pharmacist license whose initial application for licensure is pending before the Board and who has received a supervised practice letter from the Board, but shall be limited to the same scope of duties as a registered pharmacy intern;

-Title 17 District of Columbia Municipal Regulations (d) An applicant who is required pursuant to this chapter to complete professional practice hours in order to obtain licensure, reinstatement of licensure, or reactivation of licensure.
-6508.2 A supervisor shall be responsible for ensuring that the individual(s) under his or her supervision is authorized to practice under supervision and may be subject to disciplinary action for supervising unlicensed or unauthorized personnel.
-6508.3 For purposes of this section, supervision shall mean that the supervisor is physically present in the pharmacy area and shall include personal observation where appropriate, evaluation, oversight, review, and correction of services provided by the supervisee.
-6508.4 A supervisor shall be fully responsible for supervised practice by a supervisee during the period of supervision, and is subject to disciplinary action for any violation of the Act or this chapter by the person being supervised.
-6508.5 A supervisee shall be subject to all applicable provisions of the Act and this chapter.
-6508.6 If the Board finds that a person practicing under supervision has violated the Act or this title, the Board may, in addition to any other disciplinary actions permitted by the Act, deny, revoke, suspend, or restrict the privilege of the supervisee to practice.
-6509 REGISTRATION OF PHARMACY INTERNS 6509.1 Except as provided in 6509.2 of this chapter, this section shall apply to pharmacy interns who are performing independent, pre-licensure professional practice in satisfaction of the internship required by § 6502.1(b)(2) and (3) under the supervision of a pharmacist licensed in the District of Columbia.
+- (b) A licensee who is working under supervised practice pursuant to an Order of the Board; - (c) A pharmacy intern who is registered with the Board, subject to the limitations set forth under District of Columbia law and regulations; or - (d) An applicant who is required pursuant to this chapter to complete professional practice hours in order to obtain licensure, reinstatement of licensure, or reactivation of licensure. - A supervisor shall be responsible for ensuring that the individual(s) under his or her supervision is authorized to practice under supervision and may be subject to disciplinary action for supervising unlicensed or unauthorized personnel. - For purposes of this section, supervision shall mean that the supervisor is physically present in the pharmacy area and shall include personal observation where appropriate, evaluation, oversight, review, and correction of services provided by the supervisee. - A supervisor shall be fully responsible for supervised practice by a supervisee during the period of supervision, and is subject to disciplinary action for any violation of the Act or this chapter by the person being supervised. - A supervisee shall be subject to all applicable provisions of the Act and this chapter. - If the Board finds that a person practicing under supervision has violated the Act or this title, the Board may, in addition to any other disciplinary actions permitted by the Act, deny, revoke, suspend, or restrict the privilege of the supervisee to practice.

+6509 REGISTRATION OF PHARMACY INTERNS

+Except as provided in 6509.2 of this chapter, this section shall apply to pharmacy interns who are performing independent, pre-licensure professional practice in satisfaction of the internship required by § 6502 or § 6503 under the supervision of a pharmacist licensed in the District of Columbia.

+6509.2 REPEALED

-- 6509.2 Starting with the graduating class of 2014, all individuals engaging in prelicensure professional practice or working as a pharmacy intern in the District shall register with the Board after entering the first professional year of a college of pharmacy whether or not the hours will be counted toward the total requirement for licensure as a pharmacist. - 6509.3 A pharmacy intern is required to be registered with the Board as an intern before being employed as an intern in a pharmacy in the District or beginning an internship.
+A pharmacy intern is required to be registered with the Board as an intern before being employed as an intern in a pharmacy in the District or beginning an internship.